bachelor-2014/report/v2/calibration.md

 the first image provided a usable estimate of the translation.

-The above calibrations were done entirely by EvoBot, requiring only from the user that she put a chessboard pattern on the plexiglass plate where it was visible to the camera.
+The above calibrations were done entirely by EvoBot, requiring only from the user that she put a chessboard pattern on the Plexiglas plate where it was visible to the camera.